Modelers and Storytellers: Transdisciplinary Training to Advance Community Health Intervention Research

 About the Modelers and Storytellers Transdisciplinary Training

-The Modelers and Storytellers Transdisciplinary Training is a three-week virtual summer research education program, supported by the National Institutes of Health, will prepare predoctoral and postdoctoral trainees as well as investigators to apply systems and/or data science methods to health disparities research.
-Participants will learn to collaborate effectively with each other and community stakeholders to accelerate the translation of research into practice.
-Students and researchers from diverse disciplines interested in addressing the social determinants of health and reducing health disparities are encouraged to apply.
+The Modelers and Storytellers Transdisciplinary Training is a two-week virtual summer research education program that will prepare predoctoral and postdoctoral trainees as well as early-career researchers to apply systems and/or data science methods to community-engaged health disparities research.
+The goal is to accelerate the translation of research into practice to address real-world, complex health issues especially as they relate to health disparities.

-Summer 2023 Training Details
+Summer 2024 Training Details

 • Schedule: M-F; 8:30am - 4:30pm Pacific Standard Time